tinymce/tinymce-docs/rtc/configuration.md

 keywords: rtc configuration
 ---

-> **Caution**: These configuration options are subject to change based on customer feedback.
-API compatibility is not guaranteed during the beta.

 ## Configuration style

 The Real-Time Collaboration (RTC) plugin uses promise-based "provider" functions to support a variety of configuration scenarios including asynchronously fetching data from a server.
 Function input parameters are provided as an object, allowing unused fields to be omitted.